aamrits/aamrits/README.md

 ## I'm a Coder, Silent Listener, Blogger, Dreamer, Movie Buff and an Unpoetical Poet!

 - 🔭 I’m currently working on a [VS Code Course][website]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning JavaScript and React 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to learn and get better everyday
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Do more coding
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I a movie buff

 ### Connect with me: